 A sewage ejector pump, also called a pump-up ejector system, is used when a bathroom, laundry room or any other type of plumbing fixture is located below the level of the main sewer or septic line flowing from the house.
-Because the flow of drain-wastewater depends on gravity, plumbing systems in which these fixtures are located below the level of the main sewer line all require some means of elevating the wastewater so it can flow properly.
+The flow of drain-wastewater depends on gravity, so any plumbing systems in which fixtures are located below the level of the main sewer line all require a pump or some means of elevating the wastewater so it can flow down and out properly.

 Most commonly, ejector pumps are used in homes with basement bathrooms or laundry rooms.
 Not all basements require them, but when the municipal sewer lines running to the street are at a higher level than the fixture, the ejector pump serves to pump both liquids and solids up into the sewer line so it can flow properly.
 Ejector pumps are also very common in septic drain-field systems, such as are found in rural locations where the septic drainage field or holding tank may be considerably higher than basement plumbing fixtures.

 Sewage ejector pumps are meant to sit in a sump basin that is cut and dug into the ground below grade.
 This sump basin collects and holds about 30 gallons of waste, on average, for a moderate-sized home.
 The drain lines from the various fixtures in the basement area are sloped down into the side of the sump basin, and when the level of wastewater in the sump basin reaches a certain height, a moveable float on the sewage ejector pump starts the pump.
 The wastewater is then pumped out of the basin and up to the level of the sewer or septic line.
 Once the level in the basin goes down, the float drops back down and turns off the pump until the next time the basin fills.

 A vent is required for a sewage ejector pump installation to equalize pressure during pumping and to provide an outlet for sewer gasses.
 The vent comes out of the sump pit and is either connected to an existing vent (soil) stack or runs up and through the roof.